A Resource Guide for New and Early Career Faculty Members

 - Schedule specified times for office hours and advising sessions with students.
 Check with your department and college to learn of any specific policies or recommendations regarding office hours.

-- Become familiar with on-campus student support services such as Student Disability Services, University Counseling Services, Office of Access and Support, Academic Advising, Pomerantz Career Center, Office of Assessment, College Success Initiatives, and the Women’s Resource and Action Center.
+- Become familiar with on-campus student support services such as Student Disability Services, University Counseling Services, Academic Advising, Pomerantz Career Center, Office of Assessment, College Success Initiatives, and the Women’s Resource and Action Center.
 Know how these resources can be of service to you and your students and be prepared to refer your students to the appropriate offices.

 - Review the Center for Teaching website for resources and upcoming workshops, including interactive pedagogical training and faculty communities.